What Is Coffee? History, Types, and Benefits

 Espresso

 Espresso is made by forcing hot water through finely-ground coffee at high pressure.
 This method produces a concentrated shot of coffee with a rich flavor and creamy texture.
 Espresso serves as the base for many popular coffee drinks like lattes, cappuccinos, and macchiatos.
 The intense brewing process extracts a dense, flavorful coffee, characterized by its bold taste and the layer of crema on top.
-The 10oz Owala SmoothSip coffee tumbler should be your go-to for enjoying espresso drinks, keeping them at the perfect temperature and helping you avoid any spills.
+The 12oz Owala SmoothSip coffee mug should be your go-to for enjoying espresso drinks, keeping them at the perfect temperature and helping you avoid any spills.
 Sipping from it is also a dream—just try it and see.

 Cold brew